teolicht505/Anm-Color-Editor/README.md

 5. Select a new color using the "Select color" button or enter a hexadecimal code with the "Input color (#RRGGBB)" button.
 6. To save changes, click on "Save Colors".
 7. Drag and drop a new file or select it with the "File" menu to edit another file.

-## Known issues
-The file "fade_if_time_1b.anm" missdetects a color, making it to be saved incorrectly.
-This issue could cause the game to skip this animation or result in other issues.
-Until this problem is resolved, you will need to manually edit the colors in this file.